-v.
 EMC Funding Request

-The amount requested is not a ranking criterion.
+We report the amount of EMC funding requested for information; it is not a ranking criterion.
 The proposed monitoring projects need to describe existing collaboration and funding that will ensure achieving goals and objectives of monitoring.
 Also, the proposals need to clearly state funding requested from the EMC.
 Project proponents shall provide the information on the requested funding in proportion to the total project budget.

 Projects will be evaluated by each EMC member within each of the above categories.
 Each category will be assigned a Ranking of 1 to 5, as described in Figure 1, below.
-Each project will be individually ranked within each of the four categories-with the ranking for Scientific Uncertainty multiplied by a factor of 2-and the total score will be calculated by summing rankings across the categories.
-The final ranking score is based on the average of all total scores as ranked by each EMC member for each project.
-The maximum score possible is 25; the minimum score possible is 5.
-No specific minimum average ranking score is required for support; rather, individual project scores will be considered relative to other project scores.

-Gavin Newsom, Governor

-EFFECTIVENESS MONITORING COMMITTEE
+P.O.
+Box 944246 SACRAMENTO, CA 94244-2460 Website: www.bof.fire.ca.gov

-Ranking Method for Monitoring Projects

-Critical Question: Proposed monitoring project addresses one or more EMC critical monitoring questions with appropriate study design and experimental methods.
+Ranking Method for Monitoring Projects Critical Question: Proposed monitoring project addresses one or more EMC critical monitoring questions with appropriate study design and experimental methods.
 Scientific Uncertainty: Current scientific understanding is not well-studied or validated.
 This ranking is weighed twice (2 times) the weight of other rankings.

-Geographic Application: Critical question and proposed project has broad geographic application subject.

-Collaboration & Feasibility: Number of active contributing collaborators relative to the monitoring stakeholders.

-Consider the magnitude and expertise of the collaborators.

-Feasibility of monitoring project to meet stated goals and objectives within expected budget and timelines needed by the EMC, Board, or

-On an ordinal scale of 1 to 5, with a Ranking of 5 being the most desirable, reviewers should refer to the following guidance when reviewing any category:

-1 = Does not meet any portion of the Ranking

-2 = Does not meet key portions of the Ranking

-3 = May meet some portions of the Ranking, either key or ancillary

-4 = Meets key portions of the Ranking and does not address ancillary portions

-5 = Meets all portions of the Ranking
+Geographic Application: Critical question and proposed project has broad geographic application.
+Collaboration & Feasibility:Number of active contributing collaborators relative to the monitoring subject.Consider the magnitude and expertise of the collaborators.Feasibility of monitoring project to meet stated goals and objectives within expected budget and timelines needed by the EMC, Board, or stakeholders.
+On an ordinal scale of 1 to 5, with a Ranking of 5 being the most desirable, reviewers should refer to the following guidance when reviewing any category: 1 = Does not meet any portion of the Ranking 2 = Does not meet key portions of the Ranking 3 = May meet some portions of the Ranking, either key or ancillary 4 = Meets key portions of the Ranking and does not address ancillary portions 5 = Meets all portions of the Ranking